Vanilla Bayesian Optimization Performs Great in High Dimensions: Low-complexity High-dimensional Bayesian Optimization

 Lastly, we consider the role of the signal variance parameter, whose impact on data acquisition is evidenced by Prop.~\ref{th:boundary}.
 Motivated by findings on on the optimal value $\hat{\sigma}_f^2$ of $\sigma_f^2$ generally in~\citet{Moore_2016} and in the over-parameterized regime by~\citet{pmlr-v161-ober21a}, we consider

 which, in a BO context, has a different impact than in GPs generally.
 As we are able to selectively acquire our data, a large number of parameters and substantially correlated data will simplify data fit, driving down the optimal value of $\sigma_f^2$.
 When data is repeatedly re-normalized, the issue will be reinforced, as the signal variance is further decreased, and another highly correlated query is selected.
 As such, we fix $\sigma_f^2 = 1$ to match the scale of the standardized observations, and to ensure that $\sigma_f^2$ does not diminish over time.
-In App.~\ref{app:ablops}, we ablate this modeling choice and demonstrate its impact on performance.
+In App.~\ref{app:opslearn}, we ablate this modeling choice and demonstrate its impact on the value of the outputscale during optimization for two real-world optimization tasks, and in App. \ref{sec:opsperf}, we demonstrate the impact of the outputscale modeling choice on optimization performance.